Quickback Docs

 Views generate GET endpoints at /{resource}/views/{viewName}:

-GET /api/v1/customers # CRUD list - all fields
+GET /api/v1/candidates # CRUD list - all fields

-GET /api/v1/customers/views/summary # View - only summary fields
+GET /api/v1/candidates/views/pipeline # View - only pipeline fields

 Views support the same query parameters as the list endpoint: